Lokathor/lokathor.github.io/prng/README.md

 [wp-ilp]: https://en.wikipedia.org/wiki/Instruction-level_parallelism

-Also note that our generator has a new name!
+Now our generator has a new name!
 Before our generator was an "LCG64" type, because of a 64-bit position.
-Now that we're just keeping the best 32 bits it's known as an "LCG64/32".
-Of course there's plenty of possible multipliers and additives, so there isn't just exactly one LCG64/32, it's a whole family of potential generators.
+Now that we're just keeping the best 32 bits for the ourput it's known as an "LCG64/32".
+Of course there's plenty of possible multipliers and additives, so there isn't just exactly one LCG64/32.
+Like I said at the start, it's a whole family of potential generators.

 ## Testing With `SmallCrush`

-Our generator isn't the best and can't pass any of the intense test suites, but at this point it should be able to at least pass the `SmallCrush` test suite from `TestU01`.
+Our generator isn't the best.
+An LCG64/32 just fundamentally can't pass any of the more intense randomness test suites.
+However, our generator *should* be able to at least pass the `SmallCrush` test suite from `TestU01`.
+Let's check our work so far.

 Thankfully, there's already a blog post on [how to test with TestU01][how-to-test-with-TestU01], so we'll mostly go by that.
 One minor problem: TestU01 is a C library.
 I don't want to bother with making it callable from Rust and all that, so for our quick test we'll just adapt the sample C program in the blog post into one that runs our LCG64/32.
 I'm not really a C programmer, but I know enough to do this little bit.